 Victims injured in Uber and Lyft accidents often ask how much their case is worth.
 As with other types of car accident claims, the answer always depends on the details of the incident.
-At Givens Givens Sparks, we take the time to explain the rights of victims, and their available options for pursuing the maximum compensation possible based on the unique circumstances involved.
+At Robert Sparks Attorneys, we take the time to explain the rights of victims, and their available options for pursuing the maximum compensation possible based on the unique circumstances involved.

 If you have questions about an Uber or Lyft accident and your legal rights, give us a call for a free consultation.
-Givens Givens Sparks serves clients throughout Tampa and the surrounding areas of Florida.
+Robert Sparks Attorneys serves clients throughout Tampa and the surrounding areas of Florida.
 Contact us to speak with an attorney.